TRAVEL SOUVENIR IDEAS – COLLECTION AND STORIES

 It now lives on the end of my bed, where it has been ever since my return!

 Elephant from Singapore

 During my most recent visit to Singapore, whilst strolling around a beautiful store in the middle of the botanical gardens, I came across these intricate handmade elephants.
 When I looked a little deeper, I discovered the incredible meaning that lies behind them:

 A percentage of every purchase of the small statues is donated to elephant welfare and conservation projects through the Elephant Parade.
-Not only is it a super cute souvenir, these elephants are helping save the lives of thousands of real African and Asian elephants who die due to ivory poaching and human conflict every 15 seconds.
+Not only is it a super cute souvenir, but these elephants are also helping save the lives of thousands of real African and Asian elephants who die due to ivory poaching and human conflict every 15 seconds.

 Sun Bear from Borneo

 Sticking on the theme of wildlife, 2016’s trip to Borneo was simply to experience exactly that!

 The big softy that I am, meant that adopting animals that had been through hardship was without a second question.
 In the Sun Bear Conservation Centre in Sepilok, I adopted a little female Sun Bear called Rungus!
 She is said to be the most peaceful and kind-hearted bear in the centre and was rescued from being locked in a tiny cage as a pet after her mother was brutally killed due to deforestation.